smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/benchspy/prometheus_custom.md

 assert.Equal(t, len(currentAsValues), len(previousAsValues), "number of metrics in results should be the same")
 ```

-But now comes another difference.
-All standard query results were instances of `model.Vector`.
-Our two custom queries
+## Handling Different Data Types

-introduce two new types:
+Here’s where things differ.
+While all standard query results are instances of `model.Vector`, the two custom queries introduce new types:
-* `model.Matrix`
+- `model.Matrix`
-* `*model.Scalar`
+- `*model.Scalar`

-And these differences are reflected in further casting that we do, before getting final metrics:
+These differences are reflected in the further casting process before accessing the final metrics:

 ```go
 current95CPUUsage := currentAsValues["95p_cpu_all_containers"]
 previous95CPUUsage := previousAsValues["95p_cpu_all_containers"]